quangng/Traffic_lights_system_based_on_uCOSII/README.md

 	* Flashing green means slowing down for pedestrians.

 rtos1 folder contains the source code, configuration files, and the executable for case 1 of the traffic lights project.
+C source file for this case is located at: Traffic_lights_systems_based_on_uCOSII/rtos1/BC45/SOURCE/TEST.C

 Case 2: Initially, there are three cars and one pedestrian getting involved in the traffic The three cars should be able to communicate with each other in order to come across the road